Kochi: Politics

 Kochi is part of the Ernakulam Lok Sabha constituency in Indian Parliament.
 The current elected Member of Parliament (Lok Sabha) representing the constituency is Hibi Eden of Indian National Congress.
 The Ernakulam Lok Sabha constituency elects seven members to the Kerala Legislative Assembly, one each from Ernakulam, Kalamassery, Kochi, Paravur, Thrikkakara, Thrippunithura and Vypin.

+Within the Kochi Corporation limits, the city is represented in the Kerala Legislative Assembly by the Kochi and Ernakulam constituencies.
+The Kochi Assembly constituency is represented by K. J. Maxi (CPI(M)), and the Ernakulam constituency by T. J. Vinod (INC).
+The Thrikkakara and Thrippunithura assembly constituencies cover the suburban parts of Kochi city and its surroundings and are represented by Uma Thomas and K. Babu of the Indian National Congress.

-Politics in Kochi is dominated by Kerala’s two main coalitions—the Left Democratic Front (LDF) and the United Democratic Front (UDF).
+Politics in Kochi is dominated by Kerala's two main coalitions—the Left Democratic Front (LDF) and the United Democratic Front (UDF).
 Local governance is managed by the Kochi Corporation, where control shifts between the Left Democratic Front (LDF) and the United Democratic Front (UDF) based on election outcomes.

+In the 2025 local elections, the INC-led UDF won 47 of 76 seats in the Kochi Municipal Corporation.
+V. K. Minimol and Deepak Joy were elected Mayor and Deputy Mayor, while Shiny Mathew is set for a second term as Mayor.

 Economy

 Kochi is widely referred to as the financial and commercial capital of Kerala.
 Federal Bank, the fourth-largest Private-sector bank in India is located in Aluva which is a suburb of Kochi.
 Being a major online trading centre in the country, Kochi has a newly opened SEBI office.